Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/intro_html.md

 Notice the \/ before the p in the second tag.
 This indicates this this the closing tag tells the browser to end paragraph styling there.

-There are many different tags used for templating.

 #### Header Tags
+Header tags are used to introduce different sections of your pages.

 ###### For example:

 ```{.html caption="Hello Headers"}